Board of Directors

-Nicole Baumer, MD, MEd, is in her final year of fellowship training in Neurodevelopmental Disabilities at Boston Children’s Hospital.
+Nicole Baumer, MD, MEd, is a child neurologist and pediatrician, specializing in the care of children with complex neurodevelopmental disabilities.
+She works in the Neurology department / Autism Spectrum Center and the Developmental Medicine Center at Boston Children’s Hospital, and is Co-Director of the Boston Children’s Hospital Down Syndrome Program.
 She also received a Master’s degree in education at Harvard Graduate School of Education.
 She has a sibling with Down syndrome and a sibling with visual impairment.

 James Breen is a wheelchair user living with cerebral palsy, but he refuses to allow that to limit or define him.
 A proud Graduate of Stonehill College (2014) with a degree in Health Care and Communications, he is also the author of “Keep it Rollin”, an inspirational book about turning challenges into opportunities, and a public speaker.
 In his speaking presentations, he highlights the universal nature of life’s challenges and advocates a position of positivity to overcome them.